smart-data-models/dataModel.GBFS/gbfs_versions/doc/spec_ES.md

           items:
             properties:
               url:
-                description: 'URL of the corresponding gbfs.json endpoint'
+                description: URL of the corresponding gbfs.json endpoint
                 format: uri
                 type: string
               version:
-                description: 'The semantic version of the feed in the form X.Y'
+                description: The semantic version of the feed in the form X.Y
                 enum:
                   - 1.1-RC
                   - 1.1